David-Else/developer-workstation-setup-script/README.md

 ![neo-70s](./images/neo-70s.jpg)![rocky-fedora-logos](./images/rocky-fedora.png)

+UPDATE: Work has now moved to the [Debian version](https://github.com/David-Else/developer-workstation-setup-script-debian).
+Debian 12 is now the best platform.

 Are you tired of spending hours setting up your development environment every time you switch to a new machine?
 Look no further than the Developer Workstation Setup Script!

  This setup script uses Ansible and Bash to quickly and easily install a variety of development and general use software on both cutting edge Fedora and stable Red Hat Enterprise Linux 9 compatible distributions.